meat-loaf/smw-spritesets/README.txt

                          - Does it work with custom sprites? - Yes, but it currently requires some modification to PIXI's code.
 (See the 'How do I install it?' section above.
 	Custom sprites need to be (gently) modified to be aware of the system, of course.
+See an included example (imamelia's SMB3 nipper sprite).
+Look for the tilemap table and right before we store to $0303,y.
  It's generally no more difficult than remapping the sprite as in the old system, except you must map your sprite onto one (or a set) of 1KB files instead, and you must add the tile offset from the defined RAM address when the sprite's OAM tiles are written (look for stores to $302 (+4x) and